Counseling in Midlothian, Virginia and Online

 About Virginia Counseling

 Virginia Counseling is the practice of John Mathews, LCSW.
+I have over ten years of experience helping clients in private practice.
 I am located in Midlothian, Virginia, and provide online and in-person counseling and therapy for the treatment of anxiety, depression, and other issues.

-I was born and raised in Midlothian, Virginia, am a product of its public school system, and currently live in the community of Brandermill.
-Additionally, I have provided therapeutic services in the Greater Richmond area since 2010, and in Midlothian specifically since 2014.
-I have a deep understanding of the culture of this area — its perks as well as its challenges and difficulties for both adults and adolescents.
+I was born and raised in Midlothian, Virginia, attended its public schools, and currently live in the community of Brandermill with my family.
+I have provided therapeutic services in the Greater Richmond area since 2010, and in Midlothian specifically since 2014.
+I have a deep understanding of the culture of this area — its perks as well as its challenges for both adults and adolescents.

-I went to graduate school at Virginia Commonwealth University, where I interned at VCU’s University Counseling Services and received a Master’s Degree in Clinical Social Work in 2010.
+I went to graduate school at Virginia Commonwealth University, where I interned at VCU’s University Counseling Services and received a Master’s in Clinical Social Work in 2010.
 The experience of working with Richmond-area college students attuned me to the vast array of backgrounds, experiences, and challenges of young people in Richmond that were outside of my lived experiences.
-I became a licensed clinical social worker in March 2015 and have been practicing outpatient psychotherapy and counseling since.
+I received my license in March 2015 and have been practicing outpatient psychotherapy and counseling since.

 Read more about John.